brxyxn/nclouds-terraform-exercise/README.md

 You must follow the standards that we covered during the classes.

 Push everything to your Github Repo and send me the link.

+### Homework 3

+Let's improve what we have:
+- Generate dynamic CIDR for the subnets using Terraform functions
+- Iterate to create a number of public and private subnets equal to the number of availability zones the Region has
+- Use a `data` to get the AMI for the AutoScaling Group
+- Tag all the resources with the DateTime when they got created (Use Terraform locals)

 ## How to run